valefar-on-discord/ethstaker-deposit-cli/README.md

 Please read [Launchpad Validator FAQs](https://launchpad.ethereum.org/faq#keys) before generating the keys.

-You can find the audit report by Trail of Bits of the original staking-deposit-cli [here](https://github.com/trailofbits/publications/blob/master/reviews/ETH2DepositCLI.pdf).
-The audit of the updated ethstaker-deposit-cli is forthcoming.
+You can read [the security assessment report by Trail of Bits](https://github.com/trailofbits/publications/blob/master/reviews/2024-12-ethstaker-depositcli-securityreview.pdf) that was completed on December 13, 2024.
+You can find the security assessment report by Trail of Bits of the original staking-deposit-cli project [here](https://github.com/trailofbits/publications/blob/master/reviews/ETH2DepositCLI.pdf).

 ## Canonical Deposit Contract and Launchpad